larinachen/mlh-portfolio/README.md

 ## Description

 This website contains an about me page, an experiences, a projects page and a hobbies page.
 It is a template site upon which a user can add their own photos and text to make a personal portfolio.
 The experiences page, past and current education will be displayed, as well as work experiences.
-The projects and hobbies are meant to highlight the users strengths and share about what interests them and what makes them unique.
+The projects and hobbies are meant to highlight the user's strengths and share about what interests them and what makes them unique.
+There's also an interactive map: the viewer can click on various locations the user has travelled to and view what the user wrote about that location.

 ## Installation